so2bin/netserver/README.md

 # netserver
-a server that used for receiving the data from specific network node
+a server that used for receiving data from specific network node and store data to local mysql daba base